SimonGreenaway/QL-Space-Invaders/README.md

 Written in C68/xtc and uses triple buffered (!) sprites.
 Sprites are fully masked with the background and can be any size that is a multiple of 4 pixels for x, or anything for height.
 Data is pre-shifted into pixel locations for speed.
 8 colour mode only is supported.
 Tested under sQLux, all running under Linux.

-Currently a WIP demo - invaders move across and down, ship moves (cursor keys) and flying saucers randomly appear and move across the screen.
+Currently a WIP demo - invaders move across and down, ship moves and flying saucers randomly appear and move across the screen.
 Space fires a bullet.
 Invaders can be hit, slowly speeding the remaining up.
-'P' pauses the key.

-Probably needs more RAM than the stock 128k as it uses 2x32k screen buffers.
+Probably needs more RAM than the stock 128k as it uses 3x32k screen buffers.

 Executable and sprite library is in 'invaders.zip'.
 Copy to a floppy and unzip under QDOS, as per usual for the QL.
 Execute with: EW flp1_sprite,#1
+Floppy and microdrive images supplied, currently not tested!

+Keys:

+	'c'	Insert a coin
+	'1'	1 player game (if coin added)
+	'2'	2 player game (if enough coins)

+	cursor left	move left
+	cursor right	move right
+	space		fire!